kgnzt/trans.d/README.md

 ## About

-A least-suprise, least-configuration, and most-composable transducer framework for Javascript.
+A least-suprise, least-configuration, transducer framework for Javascript.

 ## Features